ayeshmallick/ayeshmallick/README.md

 <h1 align="center">Hello there 👋, I'm Ayeshkant Mallick</h1>
 <h3 align="center">Architect of the digital unknown.
-A software developer from India.</h3>
+A Software Developer from India.</h3>

 - 🎓 Master of Applied Computing Student @ University of Windsor